 \subsection{Limitations}

-Given the qualitative nature of our study, the findings are not statistically generalizable beyond our purposive sample.
+Given the qualitative nature of our study, the findings are not statistically generalizable beyond our sample.
 However, our sample of participants spans a wide range of company types/sizes and roles within product teams in China's smart home industry.
-This diversity enabled a rich and nuanced understanding of participants’ experiences, perspectives, and practices~\cite{soden2024evaluating}.
+This diversity enabled a rich and nuanced understanding of participants' experiences, perspectives, and practices~\cite{soden2024evaluating}.
 We also documented our study procedures in detail to support replication in other cultural and national contexts.
-All interviews were conducted and analyzed in Mandarin, with English translations provided by the three bilingual Chinese interviewers, helping to preserve the original meaning and minimizing potential loss of nuance.
-Although most of our participants (24) were aged 25-34 years, this aligns with broader demographic trends in China’s tech sector, where companies tend to favor younger employees for product roles, often perceiving those over 35 years of age as less efficient~\cite{liu2023role}.
-Lastly, as with all self-reported data, our findings may be subject to social desirability bias~\cite{nederhof1985methods}.
+Although most of our participants (24) were between 25 and 34 years old, this reflects broader demographic trends in China's tech sector, where companies often favor younger employees for product roles and view those over 35 years of age as less efficient~\cite{liu2023role}.
+Furthermore, we recognize that the interview guide might have included some leading questions, which could have affected participants' responses, despite our efforts to reduce bias by using open-ended and role-specific phrasing (cf. \S\ref{interview_procedure}).
+Lastly, as with all self-reported data, our findings might be influenced by social desirability bias~\cite{nederhof1985methods}.